 The Glennie School Council has a strategic guidance role to work with and provide support for the Principal.
-Council members are appointed by the Archbishop-in-Council through the ASC and act in an honorary capacity, without remuneration.
+Council members are appointed by the Anglican Schools Commission and act in an honorary capacity, without remuneration.

 The School Council has the following Sub-Committees:

 Elizabeth's association with Glennie started in 1999 with the enrolment of her first daughter and continued until her third daughter graduated in 2009.

 Elizabeth is presently the Director of Franchisee Success, where she mentors franchisees and small business owners to improve their profitability and productivity.
 She utilises her significant experience and knowledge gained from operating three franchised food businesses in the Grand Central Shopping Centre, Toowoomba.

 For her business and operational excellence, Elizabeth has been recognised by the Franchise Council of Australia.
 She holds an MBA in Leadership and is a JP (Qual).
 Elizabeth brings to The Glennie School Council, extensive governance experience gained by working on Councils and Boards at state and federal government level.

 Previously, Elizabeth held the position of Senior Accountant with a Toowoomba based accounting Firm and as owner/operator of a profitable grain and peanut growing business in Clifton, in partnership with her husband Arthur.